Francis-Calingo/Project-Stack/README.md

 <img src="https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white"/>
 <img src="https://img.shields.io/badge/SQLite-%2307405e.svg?logo=sqlite&logoColor=white"/>

+## Web Development
+These projects employed various tools to develop and deploy websites and web applications.

+<a href="https://fecaling1997.z9.web.core.windows.net/"> Static Online Resume Hosted in Azure</a>

+## Cloud Environment
+These projects have been deployed in a Cloud environment (e.g., MS Azure).

+<a href="https://fecaling1997.z9.web.core.windows.net/"> Static Online Resume Hosted in Azure</a>

 ## Repos Under Construction
 Once deployed, these projects will be removed from this section and assigned to at least one of the above sections.